RallyTechServices/team-assessment-apps/README.md

 domain field is configured, then the app will follow the project scope.
 In this case, the app must be run at a parent level or higher and will not work at the project leaf node.

+One or more domains may be selected for each app.

 The "Project Update App" can be used to assign a domain in bulk.
 This app is found here: https://github.com/RallyTechServices/team-assessment-apps/tree/master/project-bulk-update